 Ah, morning sickness… the bane of my pregnancy, especially with Sweet B when morning sickness did not discriminate on time of day.
 I’ve heard that having morning sickness is actually a good sign, but I have yet to figure out why.
 Maybe we’ll talk about that in another post.
 With Squeaker, morning sickness wasn’t too bad though there were definitely somethings that triggered it in big ways.
 So today I want to share 9 tips for dealing with morning sickness that will hopefully help you cope.
+Be sure to check out the rest of my pregnancy advice and tips.

 9 Tips for Dealing with Morning Sickness